HiagoBDev/Game-Of-Life-Test/README.md

 $ npm install
 $ npm install -g jest
 # This will give you the dependency you need to run the tests.

-# to run the project you can use the extension in vscode called ''live server''
-# you download the extension, open the html file, press right button and find and click the option ''open with live server''

-# Run this to run the test
-$ npm test

 ```
 ### How to run the project